 Food: There are some decent Western breakfast options like sausages and eggs and a granola bowl, while lunch is sandwiches, salads, and a few local dishes.
 You’ll also find the usual range of coffee and tea choices.

-If you don’t want to eat there, like any city in Malaysia, there are dozens of cheap local eateries within a five-minute walk.
+Like any city in Malaysia, there are dozens of cheap local eateries within a five-minute walk if you don’t want to eat there.

 Hours: 8:00 am to 10:00 pm every day